DeadNews/images-upload-cli/README.md

   -n, --notify                    Send desktop notification on completion.
 Required libnotify.
   -c, --clipboard / -C, --no-clipboard
                                   Copy the result to the clipboard.
 Enabled by default.
   --env-file FILE                 The path to the environment file.
-Take precedence over the default config file.
+Takes precedence over the default config file.
   --log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]
                                   Use DEBUG to show debug logs.
 Use CRITICAL to suppress all logs.  [default: INFO] --version                       Show the version and exit.